-The costs of rectification, in particular transport, infrastructure, work and material costs, are borne by us as long as they are not increased by the delivery item being delivered after dispatch to another location than the one specified in the contract, unless the delivery corresponds to its intended use.
+The costs of rectification, in particular work and material costs, are borne by us as long as they are not increased by the delivery item being delivered after dispatch to another location than the one specified in the contract, unless the delivery corresponds to its intended use.

 The client only has a right to recourse against us if the client has not reached any agreements with his purchaser in addition to the statutory claims for defects.

 If the client gives notice to terminate the contract before its execution, we will be entitled to invoice for the costs al-ready incurred, or to demand 5% of the total contractual amount in compensation.
 The client explicitly reserves the right to provide proof of a smaller damages amount.